 Home-schooled students, or graduates of nonstandard or unaccredited high schools, must complete the following:

-- The SAT Reasoning test with a combined Math + Critical Reading score of 1010 and a score of 470 on the SAT Writing test; or, an complete the ACT with a composite score of 21 and an ACT writing score of 18.
+- The SAT test with a combined score (Evidence-Based Reading & Writing + Math) of 1090 and a score of 27 on the SAT Writing & Language test; or, complete the ACT with a composite score of 21 and an ACT writing score of 18.

 - Two SAT II subject tests: Math I or IIC, and another test of the student's choice.
 Students must score an average of 470 or above (940 total) on both tests.